Prince Philip, Duke of Edinburgh: Arms

-Ancestry

-Queen Victoria is the great-great-grandmother of Elizabeth II (line of descent in red) and Philip (line of descent in green).
+Genealogy

 Both Philip and Elizabeth were great-great-grandchildren of Queen Victoria, Elizabeth by descent from Victoria's eldest son, King Edward VII, and Philip by descent from Victoria's second daughter, Princess Alice.
 Both were also descended from King Christian IX of Denmark.

 Philip was also related to the House of Romanov through all four of his grandparents.
-His paternal grandmother was the granddaughter of Emperor Nicholas I of Russia.
-His paternal grandfather was a brother of Maria Feodorovna (Dagmar of Denmark), wife of Emperor Alexander III.
-His maternal grandmother was a sister of Alexandra Feodorovna (Alix of Hesse), wife of Emperor Nicholas II, and Elizabeth Feodorovna (Elisabeth of Hesse), wife of Grand Duke Sergei Alexandrovich of Russia.
-His maternal grandfather was the nephew of Maria Alexandrovna (Marie of Hesse), who was the wife of Emperor Alexander II.
+His paternal grandmother, Olga Constantinovna of Russia, was the granddaughter of Emperor Nicholas I of Russia.
+His maternal grandmother, Princess Victoria of Hesse and by Rhine, was a sister of Empress Alexandra of Russia.
 In 1993 scientists were able to confirm the identity of the remains of several members of the Romanov family, more than seventy years after their murder in 1918, by comparing their mitochondrial DNA to living matrilineal relatives, including Philip.
-Philip, Alexandra Feodorovna, and her children were all descended from Princess Alice through a purely female line.
+Philip, Alexandra, and her children were all descended from Princess Alice through a purely female line.